NijiDigital/gyro/README.md

 ## Annotating your `xcdatamodel`

 The `.xcdatamodel` Xcode editor allows you to add "user infos" to your entities, attributes or relationships.
-Each "user info" is a key/value pair.
+Each "user info" entry is an arbitrary key/value pair.

+_To define a User Info key in Xcode's xcdatamodel editor, select the entity or attribute you want to add a User Info to, then select the 3rd tab in the inspector on the right ("Data Model Inspector", or Cmd-Alt-3), and fill the information you want in the "User Info" section there._

 With the help of these "user infos", you will be able to give DBGenerator extra information about your model classes.
 For example, you can tell which attribute is the primary key, the attributes to ignore, the JSON mappings, ...